Punchyou/Punchyou.github.io/_posts/2020-06-30-ds-lifecycle.md

 - Back-end applications

 Generally speaking, in a data science project involving statistics, expectations are based either on a notion of statistical significance or on some other concept of the practical usefulness or applicability of those results or both.
 Statistical significance and practical usefulness are often closely related and are certainly not mutually exclusive.

+## CI/CD

+Find more information on that [here](https://punchyou.github.io/devops/2020/07/02/ci_cd_gitlab/#/).

+Continues integration is more of a continuous process rathen than a single step on its own.

+Why don’t we use continuous integration already in ML?
+Some reasons are cultural, like a low crossover between data science and software engineering communities.
+Others are technical- for example, to understand your model’s performance, you need to look at metrics like accuracy, specificity, and sensitivity.
+You might be assisted by data visualizations, like a confusion matrix or loss plot.
+So pass/fail tests won’t cut it for feedback.
+Understanding if a model is improved requires some domain knowledge about the problem at hand, so test results need to be reported in an efficient and human-interpretable way

 # Ways of work
 The approach that is presented here is the *Structured-case: a methodological framework for buildingtheory in information systems research*.
 The structured-case research cycle is conceptual-ised in four stages, which have been adapted from prac-tice-based  models  of  organizational  research.
 While the four stages are described below as inclusive and separate, in practice they are fluid and ill-defined, allowing much iteration between adjacent  stages.
 Consequently,  movement  through  thecycle does not follow any set, sequential pattern.